Updated on May 19, 2021

 Tessera is restful/stateless and can be load balanced easily.

 Distributed ledger protocols leverage cryptographic techniques for transaction authenticity, participant authentication, and historical data preservation (that is, through a chain of cryptographically hashed data).
-To achieve a separation of concerns, as well as to provide performance improvements through parallelization of certain crypto-operations, much of the cryptographic work including symmetric key generation and data encryption/decryption is delegated to the enclave.
+To achieve a separation of concerns and to provide performance improvements through parallelization of certain crypto-operations, much of the cryptographic work including symmetric key generation and data encryption/decryption is delegated to the enclave.

 The enclave works with the private transaction manager to strengthen privacy by managing the encryption and decryption in isolation.
 The enclave holds private keys and is essentially a virtual HSM isolated from other components.